• Skip to main content

 Causes of Bursitis Spondylitis

-Repetitive motions and positions may irritate bursae and cause bursitis.
-With that, common causes of bursitis generally include:
+Repetitive motions and positions may irritate bursae and cause this condition.

 • Repeatedly throwing objects or lifting items over the head